-- Deadline to request a refund: Please visit your Corsair Connect account for specific dates. - Deadline to avoid a W: Please visit your Corsair Connect account for specific dates. - Deadline to receive a guaranteed W: Please visit your Corsair Connect account for specific dates. - Late withdrawals with extenuating circumstance: After the guaranteed "W" deadline has passed, a student may withdraw from a class using the Late Withdrawal Petition Process ONLY if there are extenuating circumstances (such as verified cases of an accident, illness, or other circumstances beyond the student's control) which make the withdrawal necessary.
-The student will receive a W, and units will be included in "enrolled units."
+- Deadline to request a refund: Please visit your Corsair Connect account for specific dates. - Deadline to avoid a W: Please visit your Corsair Connect account for specific dates.

+- Deadline to receive a guaranteed W: Please visit your Corsair Connect account for specific dates.
+PLEASE NOTE: California Education Code does NOT recognize withdrawal from a class for medical reasons for California Community Colleges, and the SMC Admissions Office will not be able to grant you one.
+Santa Monica College DOES, however, allow you to withdraw from a course through the 75th percentile of the class without risk of getting a failing grade in the class.
+However, you will receive a W. See the Admissions Office for details. - Late withdrawals with extenuating circumstance: After the guaranteed "W' deadline has passed, a student may withdraw from a class using the Late Withdrawal Petition Process ONLY if there are extenuating circumstances (such as verified cases of an accident, illness, or other circumstances beyond the student's control) which make the withdrawal necessary.
+No grade check will be made.
+The student will receive a W. and units will be included in "enrolled units."
 PLEASE NOTE: All students who have not withdrawn by this deadline will receive a grade of A (4.0), B (3.0), C (2.0), D (1.0), F (0.0), P (Pass), or NP (No Pass) from the instructor.
-Students who do not qualify for late withdrawal or who cease to attend the class may receive a grade of F (0.0).
+Students who do not qualify for late withdrawal or who cease to attend the class without notifying the Admissions Office, may receive a grade of F (0.0).

-Students who have completed a course-including taking the final exam or submitting final projects-are not eligible for a late withdrawal.
+Students who have completed a course including taking the final exam or submitting final projects-are not eligible for a late withdrawal.
 A student contesting a grade for a completed course should meet with the instructor.